Skip to content

 ssh-add ~/.ssh/id_ed25519

-If ed25519 is not supported, create an RSA certificate and add it to your local SSH agent:
+If ed25519 is not supported by your system, create an RSA certificate and add it to your local SSH agent:

 ssh-keygen -t rsa -b 4096 -C "your.email@somedomain.com"

 Copy the contents of your certificate's PUBLIC KEY (the file with the .pub extension) to the clipboard.
-Display this content using one of these commands:
+Change the filename as necessary if you created an RSA certificate:

 Back in the Git Bash window, you can test the SSH access: